For Sponsors and Funders

 You will have seen much in the news about County Lines drug runs.
 Young people are most likely to be recruited for this ‘work’ between the school gate and home front door; those who are most at risk have chaotic home lives and are at best unhappy at school; at worst, excluded.
 Many young people in our community are prime targets for recruiters and risks have increased during Covid lockdown, so we want to respond further to this need.

 - We are training sixth formers to be mentors for younger students who are at risk of isolation, unhealthy relationships or exclusion, and those whose home life makes normal functioning a challenge.

-- We are starting after school programs for young people engaging particularly with those who avoid going home and those who are not in school.
+- We will be starting after school programs for young people engaging particularly with those who avoid going home and those who are not in school.
+(This is funding dependant).

 We are raising funds for a Youth Café Bus as a mobile base for our after schools program.